pkkid/x11pygrid/README.md

     'maxwidth': 0.67,         // max percent width of window.
     'minheight': 0.33,        // min percent height of window.
     'maxheight': 0.67,        // max percent height of window.
-  },
+    'snaptocursor': false,    // window will be moved to cursor's monitor },
   'monitor0': { ... },        // Repeat any settings above specific for monitor 0.
   'monitor1': { ... },        // Repeat any settings above specific for monitor 1.